 The Shek O Beach is a sandy public beach that attracts large crowds over the weekend.
 The water quality at the beach is constantly ranked “Good”, and the lack of waves makes it a rather peaceful beach.
 If you prefers the waves or want to surf, that’s what Big Wave Bay Beach is for.

-2. Shek O Restaurants
+2. Restaurants at Shek O

 The area around the beach is extremely lively and full of restaurants, and cafes.
 My favourite restaurant at Shek O is Shek O Chinese & Thai Restaurant.
 The last time we were at Shek O we sat at this cozy cafe next to it on Shek O Village Road.
 Unfortunately, I didn’t catch its name but it’s the one with earthy tones.